 The primary mission of the site is to help first-time filmmakers navigate the often overwhelming world of documentary filmmaking.
 Plenty of documentary veterans visit the site as well.

 "Congratulations, as someone who's made a living out of documentaries for 30 years, this is one of the most comprehensive summaries of what it takes to do it that I've ever seen," says Leo Eaton, President & CEO at Eaton Creative.

 Hundreds of pages of free filmmaking content fills the site and is available to site visitors including the popular FREE Documentary Starter Kit.

 In addition, the site offers a robust collection of courses, templates and tutorials on a variety of filmmaking topics including storytelling, scriptwriting, fundraising, proposal writing, legal and budgeting.

-Stay tuned for more great things to come in 2019!
+Stay tuned for more great things to come!

 Do you have any suggestions or requests for the NEXT 10 Years?

 Please make sure to share a message and any feedback for the Desktop Documentaries team below: